Variance Decay Property for Filter Stability: Discussion and Future Work

 \subsection{Future work}

-The next steps are as follows: Obtain a converse of \Prop{thm:Assumption2-w-o}, specifically relate PI to the detectability of HMM.
-Other important task is to obtain bounds on the rates for general state spaces including when (i) $\bS$ is countable; (ii) $\bS$ is compact; and (iii) $\bS=\Re^d$.
-Of particular interest are the problems related to It\^o diffusion in $\bS\subseteq \Re^d$.

-As a final point, it is noted that the definition of backward map~\eqref{eq:bmap} is {\em not} limited to the HMMs with white noise observations.
+While there are a number of tasks around extending and completing the program begun in~\Sec{sec:model_prop}, it is noted that the definition of backward map~\eqref{eq:bmap} is {\em not} limited to the HMMs with white noise observations (which is the model assumed in all of our work on duality).
 This suggests that it may be possible to extend duality and the associated filter stability analysis to a more general class of HMMs.